 Keratoconus is a progressive disease that causes blurred vision and sensitivity to light.
-It is imperative to diagnose the condition as early as possible so a specialist can perform surgical treatment if necessary.
-While there is no cure for keratoconus, early intervention by the doctors at our Austin, TX, practice can significantly slow the progression of the disease.
-Non-surgical treatments are available at Broberg Eye Care, however, surgery is often necessary when those treatments no longer work.
+While there is no cure for Keratoconus, early intervention by our doctors can help manage and potentially slow the progression of the disease.
+Contact us today to learn more.

 - The appearance of “halos” around lights at night, making driving difficult

 - Sore or irritated eyes from excessive rubbing

 These symptoms may indicate Keratoconus, or they may result from another serious eye condition.
 The only way to find out is through a professional eye exam and proper diagnosis.